2025 CPA Exam Blueprints

 Score Weighting by Skill Level

-The skill level weighting across all core and discipline sections has been revised to the following:
+The skill level weighting across all core and discipline sections is as follows:

 Score weighting by content area